 The last step closes the loop.
 The carrier sales rep you are talking to should match the public carrier record on legal name, DBA, physical address, and phone.
 Independent verification is the rule, not the exception.

 Running these five checks manually on every carrier takes 10-15 minutes.
-The Carrier Check tool runs all five in parallel — verified authority, current insurance, observed inspections, and our internal fraud-signal rules engine — in under a second.
+The Knowhaul tool runs all five in parallel — verified authority, current insurance, observed inspections, and our internal fraud-signal rules engine — in under a second.
 Free for the first 100 lookups per day.

 Manual vetting across public carrier lookups, insurance filings, and safety dashboards typically takes 10-15 minutes per carrier.
-Using an integrated tool like Carrier Check brings that to under a minute by pulling all five signals in parallel.
+Using an integrated tool like Knowhaul brings that to under a minute by pulling all five signals in parallel.

 Those tools surface public carrier data plus self-reported carrier documents.
 They are useful but typically lag a day or two on insurance status, do not run identity-flip fraud detection, and charge per query.
 They do not replace a same-day insurance verification.